eik-lib/website/docs/server_sink.md

 ### Validation

-Its recommended to validate the arguments for all methods.
+We recommend you validate the arguments for all methods.
 The [Eik sink interface](https://github.com/eik-lib/sink) contain static methods to do so which can be used when implementing a sink:

 ```js
 const Sink = require('@eik/sink');